 I could have eaten them in Grand Central Station (I didn’t I ate a giant pretzel)

 I could have eaten them in Times Square.

 Me and Teddy Roosevelt could have eaten them at the American Museum of Natural History.

 I could have eaten them while looking at the Statue of Liberty.

 I could have eaten them at the New York Public Library.
 Would probably get thrown out though…

 I could have eaten them on the Staten Island Ferry, looking at the New York City skyline.

 When we got home, the first thing I did was make a batch of jalapeno bagels.
 And they go a little something like this.
 (And are way easier than I ever imagined!)

-2. Knead for 10 minutes.
+- Knead for 10 minutes.
 You may need to add more flour if necessary, until dough is stiff.
-I use jalapenos in a jar and they can be a bit damp, and need more flour.
+I use pickled jalapenos and they can be a bit damp, and need more flour.
 You could also press out the liquid with paper towels.